senatov/MiMiNavigator/README.md

-##  �� Overview
+##     Overview
 MiMiNavigator is a macOS file manager built with Swift and SwiftUI.
-The repository is organized around an Xcode project with sources under�`MiMiNavigator/`�and basic tests in�`MiMiNavigatorTests`�and�`MiMiNavigatorUITests`.
+The repository is organized around an Xcode project with sources under `MiMiNavigator/` and basic tests in `MiMiNavigatorTests` and `MiMiNavigatorUITests`.

 ![Preview FrontEnd](docs/Preview.png "Preview")

 ### General structure

-Key directories inside�`MiMiNavigator/`:
+Key directories inside `MiMiNavigator/`:

 - **App** entry point and logging setup.
-The application reads a�`.version`�file, sets up a shared model container, and displays a main split�view UI with a log viewer button.
+The application reads a `.version` file, sets up a shared model container, and displays a main split view UI with a log viewer button.
 The code uses SwiftyBeaver for logging.

-- **States** observable classes and actors that hold runtime state.�`AppState`�tracks the current directories and selected files, while�`DualDirectoryScanner`�scans both panels using timers and async updates.
+- **States** observable classes and actors that hold runtime state. `AppState` tracks the current directories and selected files, while `DualDirectoryScanner` scans both panels using timers and async updates.

-- **Models** data structures such as�`CustomFile`, an entity representing files or directories, and�`FileSingleton`, an actor maintaining left/right file lists for SwiftUI updates.
+- **Models** data structures such as `CustomFile`, an entity representing files or directories, and `FileSingleton`, an actor maintaining left/right file lists for SwiftUI updates.

-- **Views** SwiftUI views for file panels, the top menu bar, and toolbar.�`TotalCommanderResizableView`�composes the main UI with a draggable divider and toolbar buttons for actions like view, edit, copy, and delete.
+- **Views** SwiftUI views for file panels, the top menu bar, and toolbar. `TotalCommanderResizableView` composes the main UI with a draggable divider and toolbar buttons for actions like view, edit, copy, and delete.

 - **BreadCrumbNav** editable path controls and breadcrumb navigation.